transloadit/jquery-sdk/README.md

 </tr>
 <tr>
  <td markdown="1">
-  `signature`
+  <code>signature</code>
  </td>
  <td markdown="1">
   Specifies the signature string, which is required if signature authentication is enabled in your account.
-This is `null` by default.
-The old way of providing this in a hidden input field named `signature` is still valid and will not be deprecated.
+This is <code>null</code> by default.
+The old way of providing this in a hidden input field named <code>signature</code> is still valid and will not be deprecated.

   Please make sure the signature is calculated in your back-end code, so that your Transloadit Auth Secret is not exposed in your public JavaScript code!
  </td>